-Plug-in Requirements
+Provisioning Plug-in Requirements

 All of the plug-ins that you provide for an application must be in a JAR file that can be uploaded to the directory with the standard LDIF template.
-See the section "Configuration Template" for an example.
-The plug-in interface definitions are found in \$ORACLE HOME/jlib/ldapjclnt10. jar.
+See the section "Configuration Template for Provisioning Plug-ins" for an example.
+The plug-in interface definitions are found in \$ORACLE HOME/jlib/ldapjclnt10.jar.
 Refer to Oracle Internet Directory API Reference and the public interfaces for a more detailed description.
 If the application requires additional jar files, you can upload them too.

-Data Entry Plug-in
+Data Entry Provisioning Plug-in